Since its very beginnings, respect for the environment has been at the heart of ARTE’s values.

 Sustainable development is therefore fully in line with our approach.
 At the Group’s various sites, the Channel puts into practice its daily commitment to reducing energy consumption, improving waste management, biodiversity, soft mobility and sustainable catering.

 Building management: energy, water, waste

 At the GEIE headquarters in Strasbourg, ARTE is the first (July 2016) television channel in France to be ISO 50 001 certified (energy efficiency).
-ARTE has undertaken to implement the measures needed to improve its average energy efficiency by 20% over the 2014-2020 period compared to its benchmark consumption in 2013.
-The Channel is analysing and optimising its most energy-consuming activities.
+ARTE has undertaken to implement the measures needed to improve its average energy efficiency by 40 % by 2024 compared to its benchmark consumption in 2013.
+The channel is analysing and optimising its most energy-consuming activities.
 It is working to raise employee-awareness across the board and to include an energy criterion in its purchasing policy.
-Its energy performance improved by an average of 25.25% between 2014 and the end of 2020.
-Annual consumption fell from 8.2 GWh in 2013 to 4.87 GWh in 2020, with a 57.9% reduction in gas consumption and a 30.7% reduction in electricity consumption.
-In order to make an even greater contribution to energy transition, in 2021 ARTE GEIE chose “Planète oui” as its new energy supplier.
-The company ties for first place in the 2020 Greenpeace Green Energy Guide.
+Its energy performance has thus improved by an average of 26.7 % between 2014 and the end of 2021.
+Annual consumption fell from 8.2 GWh in 2013 to 4.8 GWh in 2020, with a 53.4 % reduction in gas consumption and a 35.2 % reduction in electricity consumption.

 Attention is also paid to water management: the ARTE building has been hydro-efficient (WWF label) as far as taps for running water are concerned since 2013, and bottled water fountains have been replaced by filtered water fountains.